tahabasri/java-spring-boot-notebook-server/README.md

 “result”: “”
 }
 ```
-Then a second piece of code is sent, which uses a result from the previous request.
-The state of the interpreter is preserved after each call:
+Then a second piece of code gets sent, which uses a result from the previous request.
+The state of the interpreter gets preserved after each call:
 ```
 {
 “code”: “%python print a+1”